betterscientificsoftware/bssw.io/Site/ContentReviewchecklist.md

 Website  | Link to website (Ex: [Python For HPC Community Materials](https://betterscientificsoftware.github.io/python-for-hpc/))
 Focus | Custom focus area (Ex: Python language and its application in HPC)

+#### Body text
+Contains one or more paragraph about the resource

+#### Logos
+Sometimes, logos may be present at the end.
+This is especially relevant for organizations, websites etc.

+#### Contributor name.
+This is usually at the end of the article, with a hyperlink if available.
+For ex: #### Contributed by [Foo Foo](http://github.com/Foo "Foo Foo")